webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-The INIT chunk starts the process of creating an assocation.
+The INIT chunk starts the process of creating an association.

 `Initiate Tag` is used for cookie generation.
 Cookies are used for Man-In-The-Middle
 and Denial of Service protection.
-They are described in greater details in the state
+They are described in greater detail in the state
 machine section.

 `Advertised Receiver Window Credit` is used for SCTP's Congestion Control.
 This